-In these circumstances, consumers are generally entitled to claim a refund from the travel or service provider or one of the travel guarantee schemes.
+In these circumstances, consumers are generally entitled to claim a refund from the travel or service provider.
 Consumers might also be able to make a claim with their credit or debit card provider or their travel insurer.

 On 29 June 2020, we published 2 statements to help consumers understand their rights when claiming a refund for cancelled events or travel arrangements and outlined what we expected from firms.

 On 31 July 2020, we consulted on further guidance outlining our expectations for firms when helping customers who are trying to make claims.

 We published our Final Guidance in October 2020, which lapses on 2 April 2021.

 Given the ongoing impact of the pandemic and the ongoing uncertainty around upcoming trips and events, we consulted on extending our temporary guidance on 12 February 2021.

 This closed on 26 February 2021 and we received 7 responses.
 All respondents agreed with the proposed extension, though had different views on how long it should be extended for.